GoogleCloudPlatform/dataproc-templates/java/src/main/java/com/google/cloud/dataproc/templates/pubsub/README.md

 Instead if messages are published in other modes, here is the example string to use:
 "{ \"rowkey\":\"rk1\",\"columns\": [{\"columnfamily\":\"cf\",\"columnname\":\"field1\",\"columnvalue\":\"value1\"},{\"columnfamily\":\"cf\",\"columnname\":\"field2\",\"columnvalue\":\"value2\"}] }"

+(Pleaes note that the table in Bigtable should exist with required column family, before executing the template)
 ```